 Looking after yourself

 As well as looking after cows, you also need to look after yourself.
 One big difference – especially if you come from a tropical country – is New Zealand’s weather.
 It can be difficult to get used to our cool and wet climate.
-Take a close look at the table on page 7 to help you understand how the weather changes over the year.
+Take a close look at the table below to help you understand how the weather changes over the year.
 That table also tells you about how the types of work done on a farm change over the year.

 It is very important to keep warm.
 Warm clothing and lots of layers of clothing are essential.
 Wear the right materials, such as wool, polypropylene, and waterproof clothing.
 Do not wear cotton in winter.
 This is because when cotton gets wet, it stays wet for a long time, making you cold.
 Eat warm meals to give you the energy you need for work, and get plenty of rest so that you can do a good job.